Canadian Beer League - Rules

 1. Teams are awarded 2 points for a win, 1 point for a tie, and 0 points for a loss.

 2. Playoff seeding is determined by points.
-If tied in points, the tiebreaker is total goal differential.
+If tied in points, the tiebreaker is total wins, then goal differential.

 Rosters: